Partner, Goldman Ismail Tomaselli Brennan & Baum LLP

 Andrew Goldman “is a fantastic lawyer, very hard-working and smart."
 He is "extraordinary.” -The Legal 500 (mentioned 2009-2015, 2017)

 Andy Goldman has distinguished himself as a trial lawyer who has what it takes to win high-profile complex products liability and general commercial cases.
 From the outset, Andy litigates each case with a focus on trial in order to develop a credible and persuasive theory of the case that jurors can understand.
 Clients value the breadth and depth of his litigation experience and rely on his expertise to identify, prepare, defend, and examine key witnesses in depositions and at trial.
 Complementing his legal acumen is Andy's keen ability to connect with judges, juries, and witnesses for both his client and those testifying for the other side.

 Andy has built a well-earned reputation for successfully navigating the toughest cases to win on behalf of Fortune 500 and multi-national companies.
+Chambers USA confirms Andy "is an experienced litigator, routinely retained by high-profile pharmaceuticals to serve as lead trial counsel in product liability cases."
 As reported by The Legal 500, “commentators have been very impressed.”
-Andy “receives glowing feedback from clients” who say he is a “very hardworking, very skilled trial lawyer.”
+Andy “receives glowing feedback from clients” who say he is "extraordinary," a “very hardworking, very skilled trial lawyer.”
 Andy's trials – spanning several decades – have been covered in The American Lawyer, Wall Street Journal, The New York Times, and Law360.